bareboat-necessities/bbn-nmea200-m5atom/bbn-nmea2000-usb-gw-m5atom/README.md

 ## Required Hardware:

 - M5Atom Lite
-- CAN CAIS3050G module for M5Atom (for NMEA 2000)
+- CAN CAIS3050G module for M5Atom (for N2K)

 ## Setup in SignalK

 To register gateway in SignalK

 - find out /dev/tty* USB device of gateway (in your raspberry pi with BBN OS or other Linux)
-- and add NMEA 2000 connection with Source Type (Actisense AGT-1 Canboat-js) baud rate: 115200
+- and add N2K connection with Source Type (Actisense AGT-1 Canboat-js) baud rate: 115200
 - Connect to USB 2.0 port on pi (I had drops of nmea 2000 datt stream when connected to USB 3.0 on external hub)

 ## Patches